-Sender of undelivered article liable for all charges due thereon.
+Sender of undelivered article liable for all charges due thereon

-11. (1) The sender of any undelivered postal article shall on demand pay all charges due thereon and in the event of his or her refusal to pay such charges, be guilty of an offence and liable on conviction to a fine not exceeding R100.

-(2) Subsection (1) shall not be construed as releasing the person to whom a postal article is originally addressed from liability to pay the charges due thereon if such postal article is delivered to him or her.
+- 11. (1) The sender of any undelivered postal article shall on demand pay all charges due thereon and in the event of his or her refusal to pay such charges, be guilty of an offence and liable on conviction to a fine not exceeding R100. - (2) Subsection (1) shall not be construed as releasing the person to whom a postal article is originally addressed from liability to pay the charges due thereon if such postal article is delivered to him or her.

-Delay or return of postal articles or delivery to person other than addressee prohibited.
+Delay or return of postal articles or delivery to per- son other than addressee prohibited

 12. Except as expressly provided by this Act or with the consent in writing of the addressee or on the special authority of the postal company, no postal article shall be delayed in transmission or returned to the sender or be delivered to any person other than the addressee.

-Articles addressed to persons conducting a lottery or sports pool or dealing in indecent or obscene matter.

-13. When the postal company is satisfied on enquiry or by any advertisement, letter, circular or other documentary evidence that a person is conducting or assisting as agent or otherwise in conducting a lottery or sports pool, or is dealing in indecent or obscene matter, and is using the services of the postal company for the purpose, the postal company may detain or delay any postal article containing or suspected of containing any matter in connection with any such activity and which is addressed to such person (whether under such person's own name or under a fictitious or assumed name) or to the agent or representative of such person, or to any address of any such person, agent or representative without the name of any person appearing thereon, and any such postal article may be opened and returned to the sender thereof or otherwise disposed of as the postal company may deem fit.
+Articles addressed to persons conducting a lottery or sports pool or dealing in indecent or obscene matter otherwise in conducting a lottery or sports pool, or is dealing in indecent or obscene matter, and is using the services of the postal company for the purpose, the postal company may detain or delay any postal article containing or suspected of containing any matter in connection with any such activity and which is addressed to such person (whether under such person's own name or under a fictitious or assumed name) or to the agent or representative of such person, or to any address of any such person, agent or representative without the name of any person appearing thereon, and any such postal article may be opened and returned to the sender thereof or otherwise disposed of as the postal company may deem fit.